ntjrensen/lta-hhs-fairnessawareness/docs/README.md

   Dalex for their excellent work.
 - We want to thank Npuls and CEDA for their support in developing this template.

+## 📌 Known issues

+- None

+## 📎 Wishes

+- Be able to include logo in \_brand.yml for subsequent use in basic.scss.
+- Remove Warnings while rendering .qmd files without parameters

 ## 📫 Contact